A brief biography

 in the mid-90s, discovering the wonderful world of music trackers

 With the emerging experimental electronic sound that suddenly became credible following the release of Radiohead’s Kid A in 2000, using electronic elements started becoming cool again.
 Even though my main focus still was acoustic music, I completed a bachelor’s degree in Music Technology at NTNU, so programming music was still part of my DNA.

 After that, I had become tired of music altogether.
 The whole music scene had left me weary, so I went on to start working with design and animation.
 For almost ten years, I stopped playing and producing (with a few exceptions) until around 2012 where I decided to rekindle my old passion.

 Much had happened since I was active, and luckily technology had made everything more accessible.
 I discovered Reaper, which really spoke to me.
-After some experimenting, I decided I might as well start releasing some tracks and so Limbic Void was born.
-I sometimes regret the long break I took, but better late than never I suppose.
+After some experimenting I decided I was ready to share my music again, and so Limbic Void was born.